by Dr. Lawrence Wilson

 Occupational exposure.
 Antimony is used in brake linings of heavy vehicles, some metal alloys, battery manufacture, and a few other industries.
 Dockworkers have some of the highest antimony levels due to inhalation of antimony dust from the brake linings of port loading vehicles.

-Antimony can be removed with a nutritional balancing program.
-This is the best way to remove it that I am aware of.
+Antimony can be removed from the body with a development program.
+This is the best way we know to remove it.
+We do not recommend chelation therapy.
+For details, read Chelation Therapy.

 1 United States Environmental Protection Agency.
 Basic information about Antimony in drinking water.
 Water.
 2012 March 06.